CodingItWrong/codingitwrong.com/_posts/2016-04-15-a-definitive-guide-to-asset-pipeline-settings.md

 - **`config.serve_static_files`**: allows Rails to serve up files in `/public/`, including precompiled assets.
 - **Running `rake assets:precompile`**: generates assets at build time and stores them in `/public/`.

-Here are the effects of enabling and disabling these settings in different combinations:
+Here are the effects of enabling and disabling these settings in different combinations, as to whether the asset loads (HTTP status 200) or can't be found (404):

 <table>
   <thead>